prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

-> A few examples for query names
+Here are a few examples for the generated query names:

-* type name: `Post`, query name: `allPosts`
+- type name: `Post`, query name: `allPosts`
-* type name: `Todo`, query name: `allTodoes`
+- type name: `Todo`, query name: `allTodoes`
-* type name: `Hobby`, query name: `allHobbies`.
+- type name: `Hobby`, query name: `allHobbies`.

-Note: The query name approximate the plural rules of the English language.
-If you are unsure about the actual query name, explore available queries in your [playground](!alias-oe1ier4iej).
+> Note: The query name approximate the plural rules of the English language.
+If you are unsure about the actual query name, explore available queries in your [playground](!alias-uh8shohxie#playground).

 #### Fetch certain nodes of a specific type

-> Query all post nodes with a `title` that contains `biggest`:
+Query all `Post` nodes with a `title` that contains the string `biggest`:

 ```graphql
 ---